sabq4org/sabq.news/replit.md

 ### UI/UX Decisions
 The platform features an RTL-first design with custom light/dark theming and Arabic-optimized fonts, a multi-section homepage, AI-summarized article detail pages, a three-page onboarding flow, and a responsive content creator dashboard with a WYSIWYG editor.
 A comprehensive publishing template system (21 templates) with Framer Motion animations ensures flexible content presentation.
 Mobile responsiveness is achieved through a mobile-first approach.

-A core architectural decision is the **bilingual system** with separate database architecture, language-specific dashboards and API layers, and shared resources for users, roles, and authentication.
-An i18n system with LanguageContext and bidirectional routing is implemented.
+A core architectural decision is the **trilingual system** with separate database architecture (ar_*, en_*, ur_* tables), language-specific dashboards and API layers, and shared resources for users, roles, and authentication.
+An i18n system with LanguageContext and bidirectional routing is implemented across all three languages (Arabic RTL, English LTR, Urdu RTL).

 **Design System & Color Palette (November 2025 Update):**
 The platform now implements a unified brand color system derived from the "سبق الذكية" logo, ensuring visual consistency and reinforcing brand identity: